-The Indigenous Health Major builds on the Indigenous Health Minor to provide students with a complete context and understanding of the cultural and historical factors that need to be considered when developing and implementing health programs for Indigenous populations.
+The Indigenous Health Major builds on the Indigenous Health Minor to provide students with a complete context and understanding of the cultural and historical factors that need to be considered when developing and implementing health programs for Australian Aboriginal populations.

-Students explore, analyse and deconstruct disciplinary and lived perspectives, impacts and outcomes for Indigenous individuals and communities in the 21st Century.
-Topics that are explored include history, human rights, traditional owners, sovereignty, governance and societal structures, and colonial systems of power, and how these influence the health outcomes of Indigenous populations and groups.
-In addition to this students will learn about and explore traditional health interventions used in Indigenous communities and their relationship to the conventional western medicine construct.
+Students explore, analyse and deconstruct disciplinary and lived perspectives, impacts and outcomes for Australian Aboriginal individuals and communities in the 21st Century.
+Topics that are explored include history, human rights, traditional owners, sovereignty, governance and societal structures, and colonial systems of power through an inter-disciplinary unit set, and how these influence and impact the health outcomes of Australian Aboriginal populations and communities.
+In addition to this students may explore contemporary health and community interventions used by Aboriginal organisations and communities and their relationship to the conventional western medicine construct and mainstream service provision.

 Courses this unit belongs to